Estimated reading time: 6 minutes

 Spending some time now preparing for this holy day can have unsaid consequences for those who choose to visit your church this Easter Sunday.

-What special things is your church planning this year?
+What special things are your church planning this year?